PHANTOM0122/Ray-cloud/README.md

 bash start.sh
 ```

-cf) If you suffer from an initialization error with the message: `avx512fintrin.h:198:11: note: ‘__Y’ was declared here`.
+:warning: If you suffer from an initialization error with the message: `avx512fintrin.h:198:11: note: ‘__Y’ was declared here`.
 Refer to this [ISSUE](https://github.com/pytorch/pytorch/issues/77939#issue-1242584624) and install with GCC-11
 `apt-get install gcc-11 g++-11`
 Edit the bash file `start.sh` so that Poselib is compiled with `gcc-11` $-$ substitute `cmake -S . -B _build/ -DPYTHON_PACKAGE=ON -DCMAKE_INSTALL_PREFIX=_install`
 to `cmake -S . -B _build/ -DPYTHON_PACKAGE=ON -DCMAKE_INSTALL_PREFIX=_install -DCMAKE_C_COMPILER=/usr/bin/gcc-11 -DCMAKE_CXX_COMPILER=/usr/bin/g++-11`.